 West Carteret Water Corporation has an ascending rate to promote conservation.
 Water rates are posted on our website or we can mail you a rate schedule.
-WCWC increased water rates 4% for usage in March 2023 for residential customers.
+WCWC increased water rates 3% for usage in June 2024 for residential customers that usage is greater than 2,000 gallons.
 Letters were mailed to bulk metered customers regarding their rate increase based on meter size.
 As notified in previous mailings, your board decided a few years ago to annually raise rates in hopes of avoiding larger one-time increases; however, it will be evaluated each year based on budgetary needs.